kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 * [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) Bastila to Viewing Platform
 * Kill Darth Malak with Thermal Detonators and an [AMG](<../Major Glitches/Anywhere Menu Glitch>)

 This route used to obtain either Sith Armor or the Sand People Outfit so a [Fast Lane](<../Major Glitches/Fast Lane>) could be used to remove the Envirosuit.
 These can now be skipped thanks to the STUNT module [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to Sea Floor and the [Autosave Hotshot](<../Major Glitches/Hotshot#autosave-hotshots>) to Hrakert Rift.
-Those two warps, along with the [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to the Envirosuit, also enable Plot Armor Skip, since these (and the Taris Sith Base) are the only points that would have a high risk of death.
+Those two warps, along with the [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to the Envirosuit, also enable Plot Armor Skip (if desired), since these are the only points that would have a high risk of death (other than the Taris Sith Base).

 ## Character Build